ChieftainGreen/We-are-the-lore/README.md

-# We Are the Lore: Puma Sisters back!
+# We Are the Lore: Puma Sisters!

 ![Puma Sisters](kdpv.webp "Puma Sisters")